bosch-io/bcx2017/Available_Devices/esp8266/README.md

 In the Arduino IDE, make sure to select these Board settings:

-- Board: "Generic ESP8266 Module"
+- Board: "Adafruit HUZZAH ESP8266"
-- Reset Method: "nodemcu"
 - Upload Speed: "921600"

 In the library manager, install the following modules: